shiki/jquery.hslider/README.md

 ### Notes

-This is written in CoffeeScript but the compiled JavaScript (`jquery.hslider.js`) is included in the repo.
+This was written in CoffeeScript but the compiled JavaScript (`jquery.hslider.js`) is included in the repo.